scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 for most of its history it has been developed by volunteers on their free time, and only in the past five years it has received funding through various Summer of Code programs (SOCIS 2017, GSOC 2018-2021) and institutional grants (NumFOCUS 2020, 2021).
-The funded work has had a overwhemingly positive impact on the project, however the lack of a dedicated maintainer has caused some technical debt to accrue over the years, and some parts of the project are in need of refactorings or better documentation.
+The funded work has had an overwhemingly positive impact on the project, however the lack of a dedicated maintainer has caused some technical debt to accrue over the years, and some parts of the project are in need of refactoring or better documentation.

 Historically, poliastro has tried to implement algorithms that were applicable for all the planets in the Solar System, however some of them have proved to be